-Emma Rowe is a Lecturer in the School of Education, and the Global Education Program Coordinator.
-Emma teaches and publishes in a broad range of educational fields, including intercultural education, policy and pedagogy.
-She is an experienced teacher, with experience in the secondary school, vocational and university sector.
+Emma Rowe is Senior Lecturer in the School of Education, and the Global Education Program Coordinator.
+Emma is a scholar in the fields of education policy and reform, with a particular interest in autonomous school types across OECD countries, and parental forms of engagement.

 Emma teaches into undergraduate and postgraduate education courses, in addition to leading a portfolio of international and domestic intercultural programs in the School of Education.
 She works closely with relevant internal and external stakeholders within the university and internationally, to design, coordinate and lead learning and intercultural experiences for pre-service teachers.
 Emma specializes in leadership within this field, in addition to research and teaching in pedagogy and praxis, intercultural understanding and global citizenship.

 Prior to joining Deakin University, she taught at Monash University, and worked as an editor, freelance writer and secondary school English teacher.
 She has previously held leadership positions in secondary schools.Read more on Emma's profile